-Jordan had spent the previous year and a half as the Wizards president of basketball operations.
+Jordan had joined the Wizards as president of basketball operations on January 19, 2000.
 About six months before his return, he began a rigorous training routine in anticipation of a comeback.

 At first, Jordan cooled expectations by saying he was simply trying to shed extra weight he'd gained in retirement.
 But when he began hosting invitation-only camps for NBA players and then hired his former Chicago Bulls coach, Doug Collins, to coach the Wizards, the stage was set.

 After announcing his return and donating his entire 2001-02 salary to September 11 relief efforts, Jordan had fans lined up for tickets hoping for one more glimpse of the game's greatest player.

 At 38 and more than three years removed from the last of his six championships with the Chicago Bulls, no one knew quite what to expect from Jordan.
 The Wizards sold out every home game in his two seasons there, but the team failed to make the playoffs with Jordan as a player.